lwjohnst86/analyzing-cohorts-course/chapter1.md

 For this course we will be using the Framingham Heart Study to learn about the process of analysing cohort datasets.
 These next few exercises are meant to quickly get you familiar with the dataset and thinking about it in terms of the "cohort" setting.
 After the next video exercise, we will get into exploring the dataset using R.

 First, a bit of background.
-The Framingham study was set up to study what might contribute to the risk for cardiovascular disease.
-Participants were recruited from the town of Framingham in the United States and followed over time.
+The Framingham study was set up to study what factors or measures might contribute to the risk for cardiovascular disease.
+Participants were recruited from the town of Framingham in the United States and followed over time, with data collected on "risk factors" occurring every few years.

 What feature makes Framingham a cohort?

 If it helps, you can explore the `framingham` dataset in the console.
-The dataset has not yet been fully tidied, which we will get to in Chapter 2.
+The dataset has not yet been fully tidied, which we will get to more in Chapter 2.

 `@instructions`

-- It studies a disease (cardiovascular disease)
+- It studies a disease (cardiovascular disease).
-- Participants all came from the town of Framingham
+- Participants all came from the town of Framingham.
-- Participants were followed over time
+- Participants were followed over time.
+- Participants had "risk factors" measured.

 `@hint`